IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 **Specific case of split shipment**:
 With messaging standard, it is possible to transmit status update on a split shipment without the need to identify properly the pieces impacted.
 In this case the data transmitted can only be kept at Shipment level, however this pratice is contradictory with the piece level management design principle of ONE Record.
 To cope with that there are multiple possibilities to map XFSU with ONE Record, depending on stakeholder's capabilities on the operations side to identify impacted pieces of a shipment.

-* If pieces cannot be properly identified, recommendation would be to use `LogisticsEvent` on the Shipment, using the *LogisticsEvent#partialEventIndicator* to notify it applies to a split shipment.
-In this scenario it becomes complicated to provide the right level of information at the "AssociatedStatusConsignment" level as per the XFSU schema. (dig deeper on that aspect).
+- If pieces **cannot be** properly identified, recommendation would be to use `LogisticsEvent` on the Shipment, using the *LogisticsEvent#partialEventIndicator* to notify it applies to a split shipment.
+In this scenario it becomes complicated to provide the right level of information at the "AssociatedStatusConsignment" level as per the XFSU schema.
-* If pieces can be properly identified, it is recommended to use `LogisticsEvent` on the identified Pieces.
+- If pieces **can be** properly identified, it is recommended to use `LogisticsEvent` on the identified Pieces.
 The *LogisticsEvent#partialEventIndicator* can be used to notify it applies only to selected pieces and not to the whole shipment but all details at "AssociatedStatusConsignment" level are at Piece level in ONE Record realm.

+The mapping of XFSU message still needs to be fine tuned to take into account multiple scenarios.

 ## XFFM Mapping
 The Flight Manifest represents an essential set of data that is today either a Paper document or a message (FFM or XFFM).
 It contains the details of cargo that is transported.